TALLEC-Scott/git-tts/README.md

 ## Credits

-This project is built using [KittenTTS](https://github.com/KittenML/KittenTTS), an decent super light text-to-speech model.
+This project is built using [KittenTTS](https://github.com/KittenML/KittenTTS), a decent super light text-to-speech model.
 Special thanks to KittenML.